 Richard Brekka is a Managing Partner and co-founder of Second Alpha.
 He is a passionate spokesman for the importance of secondary investing to the overall health of the innovation economy.
 For more than twenty years, Richard has invested in growth-oriented tech companies – particularly software-as-a-service, mobile content, communication services and Internet opportunities.
-He currently serves on the boards of TeraGo Networks (TSX: TGO) and June Media.
+He currently serves on the board of TeraGo Networks (TSX: TGO) and is a board observer to PayFone.
 Previously, Rich served on the boards of Appia Communications (acquired by CallTower), AVST (acquired by StoneCalibre), TouchCommerce (acquired by Nuance Communications (NASD: NUAN)), Sixth Sense Media (acquired by Evolving Systems), The Guild (acquired by Digital Fuel Capital) and SeaPass (acquired by Internet Capital Group).

 Prior to founding Second Alpha, Richard was President, Managing Partner and founder of Dolphin Equity Partners, a New York-based venture firm.
 Between 1998 and 2010, Dolphin raised two funds and invested in nearly three dozen portfolio companies.
 At Dolphin, Richard managed investments in Gomez (acquired by Compuware – the acquisition represented one of the top ten largest exits in the venture industry during 2009), Mobile Armor (acquired by Trend Micro), Enpocket (acquired by Nokia) and Overtone (acquired by KANA).